“This is awesome”: GH man builds furniture using plastic wastes, photos wow many

-Makafui Awuku: Ghanaian Creative Builds Beautiful Furniture Using Plastic Waste, Photos Wow Many
+Makafui Awuku: Ghanaian Innovator Builds Beautiful Furniture Using Plastic Waste, Photos Wow Many

 - Founder and chief executive officer (CEO) of Mckingtorch Africa, Makafui Awuku, has built furniture

-- The Ghanaian creative and social entrepreneur made the beautiful furniture out of recycled pure water sachet
+- The Ghanaian innovator and social entrepreneur made the beautiful furniture out of recycled pure water sachet

 - The stunning images, posted to his LinkedIn account, drew many compliments from online users

-Ghanaian creative and social entrepreneur Makafui Awuku has built furniture using recycled pure water sachet.
+Ghanaian innovator and social entrepreneur Makafui Awuku has built furniture using recycled pure water sachet.

 The founder and chief executive officer (CEO) of Mckingtorch Africa displayed the newly made furniture on his LinkedIn account.